thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 The output of a spike is **knowledge, not code**.

 During a spike, you should never commit code into a version control system.
 From my humble experience, the minute code lands in version control, it is labelled production code.
 From then on, it becomes extremely hard to throw away that code.
 Again, because of the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect).
-I have to admit, this is hard core spiking.
+I have to admit, this is hardcore spiking.
 This only works when keeping the spike under 24 hours.
 This is maybe not always possible.
 Sometimes spikes require more investigation, reading, meetings.
 There will be confusion and sometimes a need for sharing.
-To safe us from landing spike code into production code, we should commit into a "spikes" branch that is automatically deleted after 72 hours.
+To save us from landing spike code into production code, we should commit into a "spikes" branch that is automatically deleted after 72 hours.

 We need to make a distinction, here, between a feature branch and a temporary shared space.
 However, a spike that takes longer than 3 days, is not a spike.